Finding a lawyer

 • ask your lawyer if your costs are likely to increase from the original estimate they gave you – note that your lawyer must inform you about any significant changes to the legal costs that you will need to pay.

 Lawyers, like any other service providers, have obligations to the people who use their services.
-Lawyers’ obligations are imposed in legislation and conduct rules.
+Lawyers’ obligations are set out in legislation and conduct rules.
 For example, solicitors are obliged to:

 • act in your best interests when representing you;